sqlxpert/aws-tag-sched-ops/readme.md

 ## Warnings

- * You are responsible for using other tools or procedures to verify that intended AWS operations complete successfully.
+ * Use other tools or procedures to confirm that intended AWS operations complete successfully.
 Verification is beyond the scope of this project.

  * Rebooting is usually necessary to make software updates take effect.
 Nevertheless, a system may stop working after it is rebooted.
-You must weigh the benefits of software updates agains the risks.
+Weigh the benefits of software updates against the risks.

  * No backup is complete until it has been restored successfully.
-You are responsible for testing your backups.
+Test your backups!

- * You are responsible for paying your own AWS charges, including but not limited to: the costs of running the AWS Lambda function, storing the output in CloudWatch Logs, and storing images and snapshots; the whole-hour cost when you stop an instance; the cost of storage for stopped instances and unattached volumes; and the costs that accumulate when AWS automatically starts an RDS instance that has been stopped for too many days.
+ * Be aware of AWS charges, including but not limited to: the costs of running the AWS Lambda function, storing the output in CloudWatch Logs, and storing images and snapshots; the whole-hour cost when you stop an instance; the cost of storage for stopped instances, as well as detached volumes; and the costs that accumulate when AWS automatically starts an RDS instance that has been stopped for too many days.

- * You are responsible for securing your own AWS environment.
-You should test the AWS Lambda function and the IAM policies comprising this project, to make sure that they work correctly and meet your expectations.
-To help improve the project, please submit [bug reports and feature requests](https://github.com/sqlxpert/aws-tag-sched-ops/issues), as well as proposed [code changes](https://github.com/sqlxpert/aws-tag-sched-ops/pulls).
+ * Secure your own AWS environment.
+Test the AWS Lambda function and the IAM policies from end-to-end, to make sure that they work correctly and meet your expectations.
+To help improve this project, please submit [bug reports and feature requests](https://github.com/sqlxpert/aws-tag-sched-ops/issues), as well as proposed [code changes](https://github.com/sqlxpert/aws-tag-sched-ops/pulls).

-## Operation-Enabling Tags
+## Operation Tags

-* To enable an operation, tag the resource with a tag from the table.
-The value of this tag does not matter; leave it blank.
+* To enable an operation, add a tag from the table.
+Leave the value blank.

   |AWS Resource|Start|Create Image|Reboot then Create Image|Reboot|Create Snapshot|Create Snapshot then Stop|Stop|
   |--|--|--|--|--|--|--|--|